rdalton1124/pentris/pentris docs/documentation.md

 	- spawn: chooses a random number between 1 and 18, and instantiates the corresponding pentamino.

 ## Playfield
+### variables
+	- array
+	- linesCleared: an integer showing the number of lines which have been cleared
+	- lineComplete: a sound
+### functions
+	- rstarry: reset array.
+Sets every value in array to 0
+	- checkLines:
+	- deleteLines:
+	- h2in and in2h: The index of the array(in) corresponds to a certain y position (h).
+	- printStatus: debug function, prints
 ## game_script

 	- Spawns a pentamino at the beginning of the game
 	- Is in charge of restarting the game when player presses R.

 # Media